AlBi-HHU/manchot-gut-microbiome-workflow/Readme.md

 Move (or symlink) files and folders to data/input such that

-- data/input/databases should contain the databases
+- data/input/databases contains the databases
 - data/input/reads contains fastq files
 - data/input/signals contains fast5 files

 Copy config.example.yaml, samples.example.yaml and signals.example.yaml.

-Remove the example infix from the filenames, adjust file contents if needed
+Remove the example infix from the filenames, adjust file contents if needed.

-Individual components of the workflow can be toggled via the config.yaml file
+Individual components of the workflow can be toggled via the config.yaml file.

 # Notebook